transcultural

 • To which natural element do you feel connected most (earth, water, air, fire, ether)?

-• Is your attitude to life more towards being proactive or alert following?
+• Is your attitude to life more towards being proactive or go-with-the-flow?

-• Which elemental motto gives direction on your life path?
+• Which elemental motto gives direction on your life’s path?

-• Which strong quality gives you courage for further development and which quality do you want to develop further?
+• Which strong quality encourages you for further development and which weaker quality do you want to develop more?

-• In which direction are you heading on your path?
+• In which direction are you heading as your path to happiness?

-• See how your path in this direction looks like in terms of the art of living, according to the Wheel of the intercultural art of living?
+• See how a narrative envisions your path in this direction, according to the Wheel of the intercultural art of living;

-• Which intercultural symbol from the story assigned by the Wheel of the intercultural art of living would you choose as a signpost?
+• Which intercultural symbol from this story, assigned by the Wheel of the intercultural art of living, would you choose as a signpost for your personal art of living?

-• Would you like to receive the full story and the symbol by mail in order to tap into the meaning of the symbolic signpost – possibly in a conversation with a counsellor from the Quest for wisdom foundation?
+• Would you like to receive the full story and the symbol by mail in order to tap into the meaning of the symbolic signpost – possibly in a conversation with a Quest for Wisdom foundation counsellor?

 Heart, symbol of being open and listening to your own heart

-The aim is to review the particular course you’ve taken in your life (and career) as seen from the perspective of (inter)cultural mythological and philosophical wisdoms.
+The aim of the Game for Wisdom is to review the particular course you’ve taken in your life (and career) as seen from the perspective of (inter)cultural mythological and philosophical wisdom.

-The symbolism of the game forms a valuable mirror, which can be further explored through dialogue for the development of the intercultural art of living individually, as a peer group or family, or as a work or sports team.
+The symbolism of the game forms a valuable mirror, which can be further explored through dialogue for the development of the intercultural art of living individually, as well as of a peer group or family, or as a work or sports team.

-Using the game in a professional environment?
-Inquire about possibilities!
+Are you interested in using the game in a professional environment yourself?
+Inquire about possibilities: info@questforwisdom.org

 Purchase: Wisdom Shop